-Direct, Indirect, and Cumulative Impacts: The No Action Alternative would not provide hurricane and storm damage risk reduction, or reduce flooding induced by storm surge, or provide ecosystem restoration that improves ecosystem sustainability.
-There would be no direct impacts on minority and/or low-income populations under this alternative.
-Indirect impacts under the No Action Alterative include a higher potential for temporary displacement of minority and/or low-income populations because residents within the project area would remain vulnerable to flooding and may be forced to relocate to areas with risk reduction features in place.
+1.6.1 Direct, Indirect, and Cumulative Impacts

+The No Action Alternative would not provide hurricane and storm damage risk reduction, or reduce flooding induced by storm surge, or provide ecosystem restoration that improves ecosystem sustainability.
+Direct impacts to EJ communities, including flood risk, would continue.
+Indirect impacts under the No Action Alterative include a higher potential for temporary displacement of minority and/or low-income populations because residents within the project area would remain vulnerable to flooding and may be forced to relocate.
 Storm surge increase due to subsidence and sea level rise will exacerbate their vulnerability to flooding.
 Low-income populations may also find it more difficult to bear the cost of evacuation.
 This alternative would not contribute to any additional EJ issues when combined with other Federal, state, local, and private risk reduction efforts.

-1.4 MITIGATION FOR ADVERSE IMPACTS
+1.7 MITIGATION FOR HIGH ADVERSE DISPROPORTIONATE IMPACTS

 Regulations require that mitigation measures be developed to address environmental effects, including cumulative impacts, threatened by proposed actions (40 CFR 1502.14(f) and 1502.16(h)).
 In addition, mitigation measures should be developed specifically to address potential disproportionately high and adverse effects to minority and/or low-income communities.
-Potential mitigation measure for addressing adverse disproportionate effects of construction include:
+High and adverse disproportionate direct or cumulative impacts to EJ communities of the with-project alternative are not identified and therefore, mitigation is not required.